Science and Research

 VENTURE Study

-Our objective is to understand the natural progression of inherited retinal diseases and identify people who may be eligible for upcoming clinical trials.
+Our objective is to understand the natural progression of inherited retinal diseases, research ways in which those living with IRDs can be better supported by clinicians and the community, and identify people who may be eligible for upcoming clinical trials.

 Overview